 - Apply for a business license.

 - Register as an employer with the Fiji National Provident Fund.

 While the subsidiary process is pretty straightforward, there are some laws you need to consider in the process.
 For one, you need to create Articles of Association for your company.
 These documents will describe your company’s governance and structure and must align with the regulations recorded in the Companies Act.

 You’ll also need to establish a board of directors with defined decision-making power.
 Finally, you must obtain a National Fire Authority certificate to confirm your building is safe for conducting business and open a local bank account to legally handle finances.

-The Benefits of Establishing a Subsidiary
+Benefits of Setting Up a Fiji Subsidiary

 One of the most significant benefits of establishing a subsidiary is operating as a separate entity from your parent company.
 With guidance from your board of directors, you can create a business culture that fits the country’s professional landscape.